-The short answer is – if you think you might need a criminal defense attorney, it’s probably a good idea to at least call one and discuss your situation.
+The short answer is – if you think you might need a lawyer, it’s probably a good idea to at least call one and discuss your situation.
 King Law offers free initial consultations.
 Free consultations are typically 30 to 45 minutes and intended to determine whether there is a good fit between lawyer and client and determine what the next steps would be.

 There are several instances when an experienced criminal defense lawyer is certainly required.
 Most common, if there is a misdemeanor or felony arrest.
 Misdemeanors and Felonies are serious crimes that by their very definition can lead to jail time.
 Even if jail is unlikely, criminal convictions have permanent consequences.
 It is important to try to avoid a criminal conviction if at all possible.
 Sometimes a person is arrested and given an appearance ticket.
 An appearance ticket is the law as an arrest from a legal perspective, the only difference is you see the judge at a future date, instead of being held in jail until a judge is available.
 If you receive an appearance ticket you still need a criminal defense lawyer.

 You should also seek a criminal defense lawyer when you are aware of an open criminal investigation.
 Most often a person becomes aware of an investigation when a police officer, detective or investigator comes to their home.
 They will often give some version of “it’s not a big deal, I just need to get your side of the story.”
 We generally don’t recommend speaking to the police.
 They will oftentimes use the consistencies in your story to confirm the allegations against you, but ignore the portions of what you say that don’t help them.
-If you are going to speak to law enforcement it should be after careful preparation with a criminal defense attorney.
+If you are going to speak to law enforcement it should be after careful preparation with one of our lawyers.

 You may wish to consult with a lawyer if you believe you could become a suspect in the future.
 There can be an advantage for a lawyer if they can get ahead of an investigation.
 We are most likely to be consulted for cases without an active investigation involving drug conspiracy or sexual assaults.